segment-boneyard/analytics-wordpress/readme.txt

 == Installation ==

-1. Upload the `analytics-wordpress` folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin on your Admin **Plugins** page in WordPress.
+1. Go to the **Plugins > Add New*** page in your WordPress admin.
+1. Search for "Segment.io" and install **Analytics for WordPress — by Segment.io**.
+1. Click **Activate Plugin**.
 1. Go to **Settings > Analytics** and enter your Segment.io API key.
+(If you haven't signed up for Segment.io yet, now's the time!)
 1. That's it!
-You can now turn on analytics services with the click of a button in the Segment.io interface.
+You can now turn on any analytics service with the click of a button in the Segment.io interface.

 == Frequently Asked Questions ==